Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 But remember to stay authentic.
 Don’t overdramatise mundane events.
 State events as they happened, and share your realisations as they are.
 Authenticity is a precious factor!

-With the suggestions mentioned above, you’ll be able to craft a more compelling and impactful work experience personal statement.
+With the suggestions mentioned above, you’ll be able to craft a more compelling and impactful personal statement that integrates your valuable.
 Understand that this is YOUR story.
-Don’t copy others’ work experience personal statements.
+Don’t copy work experience paragraphs in other peoples’ personal statements.

-Make your own angle and spin, and rest assured that the admissions board will want to read about YOU in your chosen course!
+Through adding a unique angle and spin to the work experience paragraph in your personal statement, you can rest assured that the admissions board will want to see you exceed in your chosen course!

 Related Content